 Current policy priorities are focused on land use and land use change which provides useful information to the municipalities to support their goal of "land use neutrality".
-"Land use accounts" may be an easier starting point to introduce ecosystem accounting concepts in Norway from the bottom up.
-It is a priority to establish physical accounts and accounts that are compatible with the Norwegian Ecological Base Maps.
+"Land use accounts" may be an easier starting point to introduce ecosystem account-ing concepts in Norway from the bottom up.
+It is a priority to establish physical accounts at least compatible with EUROSTAT reporting requirements and accounts that are compatible with the Norwegian Ecological Base Maps.
 Research is also needed for the monetary accounts, in order to have tested solutions available if/when policy windows arise.

 Norway has developed some ecosystem extent accounts, including thematic accounts for forests, agriculture and some urban areas.
 A national ecosystem map lays the foundation for a future account.
-All except the urban accounts are on a national scale and the publications are to be expected soon.
+All except urban accounts are on a national scale.
 Urban green extent accounts have been prepared by some larger cities.
-For ecosystem condition there are also multiple publications in press: for all ecosystems except urban and for agricultural ecosystems, both on a national scale, for urban recreation areas and an urban tree inventory on a regional scale.
-A national monetary asset account is to be published soon for agricultural ecosystems on a national scale while a regional account is under development for urban ecosystems.
+For ecosystem condition there are multiple publications, for all ecosystems except urban and for agricultural ecosystems, both on a national scale, for urban recreation areas.
+Urban tree inventories are being produced in several cities.
+A national monetary asset account is to be published soon for agricultural ecosystems on a national scale.
+Monetary accounts for regulating services have been piloted in Oslo.
 Norwegian municipalities have implemented extent-condition and service mapping of recreation areas which with repetition could become a national recreation account.
 The Nature Index for Norway was established in 2010 and is the equivalent of a biodiversity account.

-The national classifications historically used for NCA, are not compatible with the new IUCN classifications used in SEEA extent accounts.
+The national classifications historically used for NCA, are not compatible with the new IUCN classifications recommended for SEEA EA extent accounts.
 There are insufficient resources to test the new classification methods at national scale.
-Until now there has been limited national policy support for implementing a system of ecosystem accounts.